Adrinavapau/Correction-Tool/README.md

 #### Steps for Manual Clustering:

-1. **Normalize the data**: Divide the values in `summary.csv` by the corresponding values in `result.csv`.
+1. **Normalize the data**: Divide the values in `summary.csv` by the corresponding values in `resultados.csv`.
 This gives you the methylation ratio per motif per contig.

 2. **Cluster the data manually** using your preferred method and parameters.
 This allows for tailored analysis based on the unique properties of your dataset.